vaibhavxlr/CustomerCLI/README.md

 # CustomerCLI

-To run - Clone it
+To run - Clone it,
 then

 ````